balderdashy/sails-docs/reference/Models.ClassMethods.md

 // Don't forget to handle your errors
 ```
 ### Notes
-> The value returned will be equal to the sum of the products of all matched criterea objects and the number of records that particular object matched.
+> The value returned will be equal to the sum of the products of all matched criteria objects and the number of records that particular object matched.
 > SUM [ matchedObjects * RecordsMatchedByObject ]
 > Any string arguments passed must be the ID of the record.